Paperchain/docs/protocol-paper/README.md

 ## 2.1 Continuous Model

-The Continuous Model assumes there is a continuous payout system that is proportional to the quantity of Proof of Consumption transactions.
+The Continuous Model assumes there is a continuous payout system that is a function of the quantity of Proof of Consumption transactions.
 This model can be applied to the payout system of Service Providers like YouTube, Spotify or iTunes App Store where more streams, views or downloads would result in higher monetization.

 ## 2.2 Fixed Model

 In the Fixed Model, content is under a fixed monetization contract with a Service Provider, which does not take into account the individual consumption transactions.
 For example, video content licenses on Netflix are subject to a fixed compensation over a fixed period of time, regardless of how many views the content gets.
-In this model, the Proof of Consumption could be the contract or the license itself.
+In this model, the Proof of Consumption could be rights under the contract license for a specific billing period under that contract of license.

 ## 2.3 Structure